-Filing fees are required by the Town of Loomis with all applications and are designed to compensate for the costs to the Town associated with reviewing and processing these applications.
+Filing Fees Refer to fixed fees/time and materials fees-minimum deposit (fee sheet attached) Filing fees are required by the Town of Loomis with all applications and are designed to compensate for the costs to the Town associated with reviewing and processing these applications.
 Fees are required at the time of application filing.